 - The OIE cannot offer advice about lodging, food, transportation, or other travel matters when you visit your student's program site.
 Please consult with a reputable travel agent or have your student scout out the possibilities for you.
 Your student will have better access to such information in addition to having excellent local resources (local families, host university staff, etc).

 The first step in helping your student is by understanding culture learning yourself and encouraging him/her to research it as well.
-Read through Maximizing Your Experience Abroad to help you understand what preparation your student is receiving for the transition and experience of study abroad.
 In Maximizing Your Experience Abroad we reference What's Up with Culture?, a website designed to help students navigate cultural learning.
+We use some elements of the preparatory materials, What's Up with Culture?, used by the University of the Pacific.
+Visit this website to examine a module of information and exercises related to how to prepare oneself and how to approach new experiences.
+They also have a page for parents.
+This is a sample of the kinds of preparation your student is receiving for the transition and experience of study abroad.
 Their section for parents may be helpful to you.

 My student is returning from study abroad.
 What should I expect?
 What can I do to ease the transition back home?